AfonsoRCampos/A3Builder/README.md

 ## Build Project

 To be done when first installing the app.
-Must also be repeated each time there is a new version.
+Must also be repeated each time there is a new version.<p>

+WARNING: make sure you have at least ~810MB of available disk space before build.

 ```
 npm ci